 - Pour the goods into the canisters.
 Use a funnel if the opening of your canister is small.

-- Add a label or not.
-(My favorite ways to label) (How I decanted my spices)
+- Add a label (or not if it’s easy to identify) (My favorite ways to label) (How I decanted my spices)

 - Consider attaching cooking directions or writing a few notes with a white paint pen.